qatrackplus/qatrackplus/docs/install/adfs_server_2012.rst

     Set the relying party trust identifier to `qatrackplus`

-On the `Configure Multi-facotr Authentication Now` page leave the `I do not want to configure multi-factor authentication settings for this relying party trust at this time` option selected and click `Next`.
+On the `Configure Multi-factor Authentication Now` page leave the `I do not want to configure multi-factor authentication settings for this relying party trust at this time` option selected and click `Next`.